Introduction - General Swcharzkopf’s Reaction to Pleime Counteroffensive into Chupong-Iadrang Complex’s operational concept.

 "Herding the enemy troops?!
 Never heard of such thing at West Point!"

-The initial mission assigned to 1st Air Cavalry Brigade in phase 2 of Pleime campaign was the pursuit of the two 32nd and 33rd Regiments on the retreat march back to Chupong-Iadrang complex, “search and destroy” the enemy in operation All the Way.
-But it soon became a “herding” operation, aiming at canalizing, at rounding-up the scattered troop units to a common location for the purpose of destroying them more efficiently with B-52 strikes.
+The initial mission assigned to the 1st Air Cavalry Brigade in phase 2 of the Pleime campaign was the pursuit of the two 32nd and 33rd Regiments on the retreat march back to Chupong-Iadrang complex, “search and destroy” the enemy in operation All the Way.
+But it soon became a “herding” operation, aiming at canalizing, at rounding-up the scattered troop units to a common location to destroy them more efficiently with B-52 strikes.

 According to Coleman, the operation All the Way conducted by 1st Air Cavalry Brigade was a breeze, like “walk in the park” (Coleman, page 189):